imdac/mtm6302-egg-timer-final/README.md

-# mtm6302-egg-timer-final
-This repository contains the final version of Egg Timer project.
+# Egg Timer

+## Objective
+Create a digital egg timer that will countdown the seconds and alert when the timer is done.